cmsS62/Spring-2018/_posts/2018-03-07-brief-contemporary-newspaper-articles.md

 http://lucene.apache.org/solr/
 Solr is a library based on Lucene that extends the project and allows us to use its versatile HTTP and JSON APIs.

+Note: Those technologies will only be used for prototyping and give a very rough/incorrect tree of linked articles.
+Some kind of Event Nugget Detection (Event Nugget Detection and Argument Extraction with DISCERN, Greg Dubblin et al.) will be necessary to make the project work in an automated manner.

 ### Frontend Libraries

 **React**